mtrifonov-design/Creative-Kernel/src/kernel/spec.md

 The kernel is a discrete‑time transition system running in a host runtime.
 It owns an **array of FIFO queues** (called *threads*) that carry *units of work* originating from *modalities*.

-Computation is triggered by modalities exclusively through the public call `push_workload`, which enqueues a **workload** (itself an array of queues) into a pending FIFO.
+Computation is triggered by modalities exclusively through the public call `push_workload`, which enqueues a **workload** (itself an array of queues) into a pending workload queue.

 The kernel then executes workloads *serially*: while one workload is active, later workloads accumulate but never mix.

+The kernel is *extensible* through **side effect providers** that hook into various stages of the algorithm.

 ---